What was selling out?

 This tension over conflating control (and commercial success) with agency and genuine empowerment got more complicated in every aspect of society over the early 2000s and into the 2010s, with the rise of girlboss-ism and LLC grindbros demonstrating the vacuous end stage of those for whom nothing could ever be selling out.
 Bethany Klein ably documented this in both her research and in interviews like the one linked here.
 There's been an acceleration of commercial appropriation of culture as the venture capital business model takes over more and more creative industries.

-By just a few years later, the most pervasive and destructive new tech platforms had all grown into giants, from Google to Facebook to Amazon, and I saw lots of people who had been in those early, commerce-skeptical communities suddenly trundle off to these new tech titans, usually with a half-sheepish blog post mentioning how they had sold out.
+By just a few years later, many of people who had been most vociferous in those early, commerce-skeptical communities suddenly popped up working at these new tech titans, usually with a half-sheepish blog post ironically mentioning how they had sold out.
+Under their tenures, the most pervasive and destructive new tech platforms grew into giants.
+They stopped blogging about it after a while.